gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classSingleInterfaceDerivativesCalculator.md

 **Warning:**

 The applied method only works for interpolation points located on the break points.
-In the case where "ddc::BoundCond::GREVILLE" is specified, additional interpolation points are also placed in the first or last cell of the patch.
+In the case where "ddc::SplineBuilderClosure::GREVILLE" is specified, additional interpolation points are also placed in the first or last cell of the patch.
 Please be sure to initialise the discrete space of your Grid on the break points (especially in the non-uniform case).